Create a Cognitive Services resource using the Azure portal

 - In the Azure portal, expand the menu on the left side to open the menu of services, and choose Resource Groups to display the list of your resource groups.

-- Select Delete resource group, and confirm.
+- Right-click on the resource group listing.
+Select Delete resource group, and confirm.